KasemJaffer/receive_sharing_intent/example/README.md

 #### 4. Compiling issues and their fixes

 * Error: App does not build after adding Share Extension?
-* Fix: Check Build Settings of your share extension and remove everything that tries to import Cocoapods from your main project. i.e. under `Linking/Other Linker Flags`
+* Fix: Check Build Settings of your share extension and remove everything that tries to import Cocoapods from your main project. i.e. remove everything under `Linking/Other Linker Flags`

 * You might need to disable bitcode for the extension target